objectiser/opentracing-prometheus-example/simple/README.md

 # Simple Two Service Example

-:warning: This example is dependent upon Jaeger java client 0.20.0, which will be released shortly.

 The example consists of two services, _ordermgr_ and _accountmgr_.
 The first service presents two REST endpoints called _buy_ and _sell_.
 These REST methods will call a _hello_ REST endpoint on the second service.